Heaven Hill: History

 With the 2003 acquisition of distribution rights to Hpnotiq, Heaven Hill greatly expanded their product base beyond bourbon.
-Hpnotiq is now the fourth highest selling imported liqueur in the US.
+Hpnotiq is now the fourth-highest-selling imported liqueur in the US.
 While bourbon is still its main focus, Heaven Hill now distributes a wide variety of different products.

 The Heaven Hill company strongly emphasizes the history and traditions of bourbon in its public relations, highlighting the company's location in the historical home of bourbon-making and its status as the only such company still under local ownership.
 In 2004, the Heaven Hill Distilleries Bourbon Heritage Center was opened on the old distillery grounds, providing historical exhibits and guided tours of the plant.
 The company also hosts the annual Kentucky Bourbon Festival, and several of the company's brands are named after famous local distillers.

-Since 2010, Heaven Hill has invested more than $100m in distillery expansions, warehouse construction, and Bourbon tourism.
-In November 2018, Heaven Hill announced a $65m multi-year investment into expanding operations, which includes a renovation of the Bourbon Heritage Center.
+Since 2010, Heaven Hill has invested more than $100 million in distillery expansions, warehouse construction, and bourbon tourism.
+In November 2018, Heaven Hill announced a $65 million multi-year investment into expanding operations, which includes a renovation of the Bourbon Heritage Center.

 In September 2021, about 420 workers, all members of the United Food and Commercial Workers union, went on strike due to disagreements over the terms of a new labor contract.

+In February 2022, Heaven Hill acquired Samson & Surrey, the owner of Widow Jane and Few.

+In 2023, Heaven Hill Brands settled a legal dispute with Log Still Distillery over Log Still's use of the "J.W.
+Dant" name.
+Heaven Hill had originally purchased the trademark in 1993, and had sued Log Still for trademark infringement in 2021, after the distillery claimed on its website that it was "reviving the Dant legacy".

 Production process

 Heaven Hill Bourbon is made from a mash composed of 78% corn, 10% rye, and 12% malted barley.
-The barrels used for aging have a #3 char.
+The barrels used for aging have a #3 char (barrel exposed to flame for 35 seconds).
 Prior to bottling, the whiskey is chill filtered through charcoal at 25 F.

 Brands

-As noted, Heaven Hill's traditional product has been bourbon; however, the company now oversees a broad range of labels.
-The company's labels include: